Some journeys are undesired, unwillingly imposed.

 - Arranging, walks, sporting events, family social gatherings with local people and

 - as much ‘fun’ as possible – and for as long as is necessary.

-The University has created an internal institute to work at practical actions, supported by in-depth research & called
+The University has created a group of volunteers to work at practical actions:

-The activities being developed immediately & in relation to the initial phases of the Ukrainian crisis will form the basis of a longer-term commitment.
+The activities being developed immediately & in relation to the initial phases of the Ukrainian crisis will hopefully form the basis of a longer-term relationship.

 SPARC Theatre on 9th April 2022

 The event created a flow of visitors during the afternoon – many of whom had also provided a variety of goods (especially plants & cakes) for sale.